Skip to main content

 from qiskit import QuantumCircuit

-# Your algorithm code here
+# Your code here

 circuit = QuantumCircuit(2)